Supersonic-Sites/Condesa/content/about.md

     img_alt: Image of Monyca Bouras
     cta: Call To Action
     desc: >-
       Monyca is just a support system.
-A Mexican born mother of 2, married David and moved to Vancouver following a grandson and a dream: freedom of fear.
+A Mexican born mother of 2, Monyca married David and moved to Vancouver following a grandson and a dream: freedom of fear. <br><br>
-      <br><br>

       Together they have walked the walk of migration and have restarted life at an unlikely age.